Home > Information Statement

 Your credit provider may charge you a fee.
 Your credit provider has to give you a copy –

 - within 14 days of your written request if the original contract came into existence 1 year or less before your request; or

 - otherwise within 30 days of your written request.

 Yes.
-Pay Jacaranda Finance the amount required to pay out your credit contract on the day you wish to end your contract.
-Please note that this will include the full amount borrowed, plus any fees and charges incurred up to that date and may also include fees covering the remainder of the term.
+Pay your credit provider the amount required to pay out your credit contract on the day you wish to end your contract.

-You can write to Jacaranda Finance at any time and ask for a statement of the payout figure as at any date you specify.
+You can write to your credit provider at any time and ask for a statement of the pay out figure as at any date you specify.
 You can also ask for details of how the amount is made up.

-Jacaranda Finance must give you the statement within 7 days after you give your request to Jacaranda Finance.
+Your credit provider must give you the statement within 7 days after you give your request to the credit provider.
 You may be charged a fee for the statement.

-Yes you may, where interest is charged, as stated in the credit provider’s contract.
-However, where you are borrowing under a credit contract where fees are charged and not interest, this will not apply.
+Yes.
+The interest you can be charged depends on the actual time money is owing.
 However, you may have to pay an early termination charge (if your contract permits your credit provider to charge one) and other fees.